nhayward/revpit/user/pages/02.editors/raquel-brown/bio.md

 * Contemporary Fantasy
 * Magical schools and/or summer camps
 * Retellings (e.g., fairy tale or mythology remixes)
-* Word counts more than 50K above genre recommendations
+* Word counts more than 30K above genre recommendations (unless I absolutely love it)

 **I’m not planning to take on…**
 * Contemporary Romance
 * Contemporary Thrillers/Suspense
-* Stories with 3 or more main character POVs (If you’re open to condensing storylines/POVs, we can work on that!
-But unless I absolutely fall in love with a huge multi-POV story—which is totally possible—I am hoping to stick to under 2 POVs this year!)
+* Stories with 3 or more main character POVs (Unless you are willing to condense or it is incredible and I can’t look away.
+For the authors reading this who are writing 597 POVs: Shoot your shot and we shall see!)
-* Stories where a terminal illness is a major plot point
+* Stories where a terminal illness is a major plot point (unless the plot is that they are saved in the end)
+* Stories outside of the YA or Adult age ranges

 ##### Q&A

 **How can a manuscript’s first five pages make you sit up and take notice?**

-An intriguing premise gets me to open a book, but what keeps me seated is a storytelling voice full of personality.
-I want to hear our narrator introduce the story and feel like their words make the rest of my world fade away.
+An intriguing premise gets me to open a book, but what keeps me seated is the storyteller's voice.
+As we're being introduced to the story, I want to feel as if those words make the rest of my world fade away.
 The language doesn't need to be complicated, just sincere.
 If we can get an understanding of the immediate circumstances and feel connected to the main character’s plight, even better—whether that’s overthrowing the High King, falling in love, or heading back from a bakery in the rain (all equally difficult tasks, especially without an umbrella).
 Atmosphere and heart are what keep me pinned to the pages.
 If there’s worry or hope or happiness or horror, I want to feel steeped in this right from the start.
 (Alternatively, an absolutely off-the-wall premise is another way to keep my attention, even in a book where the voice may need to be strengthened.)

 **What can writers expect from working with you during #RevPit, including communication?**